 Money Market Account

-Marcus offers an impressive 3.75% on its savings account with no minimum deposit or fees.
+Both Marcus and SoFi offer attractive savings rates compared to other banks.
+Marcus offers an impressive 4.40% on its savings account with no minimum deposit or fees.
 You can also enjoy same day transfers of up to $100k to and from other banks.
 This makes it a great option to park some funds while you decide if you want to invest in a long term strategy.

 SoFi has a hybrid Spend and Save account, which offers both savings and checking facilities.
-You’ll 4.00% on your entire balance, but you can set up savings vaults.
+You’ll up to 4.60% on your entire balance, but you can set up savings vaults.
 These are funds within the account to save for separate savings goals.

 This makes it easier to save for short or long term goals without needing multiple accounts.
 This helps to keep your money organized without needing to keep track of different accounts.